corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

 {{< warning >}}
-In the Kotlin version, as long as we write a comparison with the transaction time first, the compiler will verify we didn’t forget to check if it’s missing.
-Unfortunately, due to the need for smooth interoperability with Java, this check won’t happen if we write, for example, `someDate > time`, it has to be `time < someDate`.
+In the Kotlin version, as long as you write a comparison with the transaction time first, the compiler will verify you didn’t forget to check if it’s missing.
+Unfortunately, due to the need for smooth interoperability with Java, this check won’t happen if you write, for example, `someDate > time`, it has to be `time < someDate`.
 So it’s good practice to always write the transaction time-window first.
 {{< /warning >}}

-Next, we take one of three paths, depending on what the type of the command object is.
+Next, you take one of three paths, depending on what the type of the command object is.

 **If the command is a ``Move`` command:**

 The first line (first three lines in Java) impose a requirement that there be a single piece of commercial paper in this group.
 We do not allow multiple units of commercial paper to be split or merged even if they are owned by the same owner.
 The
-`single()` method is a static *extension method* defined by the Kotlin standard library: given a list, it throws an exception if the list size is not 1, otherwise it returns the single item in that list.
+`single()` method is a static *extension method* defined by the Kotlin standard library: given a list, it throws an exception if the list size is not 1; otherwise, it returns the single item in that list.
 In Java, this appears as a regular static method of the type familiar from many FooUtils type singleton classes and we have statically imported it here.
 In Kotlin, it appears as a method that can be called on any JDK list.
 The syntax is slightly different but behind the scenes, the code compiles to the same bytecode.

-Next, we check that the transaction was signed by the public key that’s marked as the current owner of the commercial paper.
-Because the platform has already verified all the digital signatures before the contract begins execution, all we have to do is verify that the owner’s public key was one of the keys that signed the transaction.
+Next, you need to check that the transaction was signed by the public key that’s marked as the current owner of the commercial paper.
+Because the platform has already verified all the digital signatures before the contract begins execution, all you have to do is verify that the owner’s public key was one of the keys that signed the transaction.
 The Java code is straightforward: we are simply using the `Preconditions.checkState` method from Guava.
 The Kotlin version looks a little odd: we have a *requireThat* construct that looks like it’s built into the language.
-In fact *requireThat* is an ordinary function provided by the platform’s contract API.
-Kotlin supports the creation of *domain specific languages* through the intersection of several features of the language, and we use it here to support the natural listing of requirements.
+In fact, *requireThat* is an ordinary function provided by the platform’s contract API.
+Kotlin supports the creation of *domain-specific languages* through the intersection of several features of the language, and we use it here to support the natural listing of requirements.
 To see what it compiles down to, look at the Java version.
 Each `"string" using (expression)` statement inside a `requireThat` turns into an assertion that the given expression is true, with an `IllegalArgumentException` being thrown that contains the string if not.
-It’s just another way to write out a regular assertion, but with the English-language requirement being put front and center.
+It’s just another way to write out a regular assertion, but with the English-language requirement being put front and centre.

-Next, we simply verify that the output state is actually present: a move is not allowed to delete the commercial paper from the ledger.
+Next, you simply verify that the output state is actually present: a move is not allowed to delete the commercial paper from the ledger.
 The grouping logic already ensured that the details are identical and haven’t been changed, save for the public key of the owner.

 **If the command is a ``Redeem`` command, then the requirements are more complex:**

-* We still check there is a commercial paper input state.
+* You still check that there is a commercial paper input state.
-* We want to see that the face value of the commercial paper is being moved as a cash claim against some party, that is, the issuer of the commercial paper is really paying back the face value.
+* You want to see that the face value of the commercial paper is being moved as a cash claim against some party, that is, the issuer of the commercial paper is really paying back the face value.
 * The transaction must be happening after the maturity date.
 * The commercial paper must *not* be propagated by this transaction: it must be deleted, by the group having no